jaspector

 Decatur states that before you build, you should contact the office to find out requirements.
 For residential builds, a Zoning Compliance Permit is required.
 For commercial or industrial construction, planning commission approval is required.
 Separately, the SFMO requires a residential building permit within Decatur city limits.

+Not all construction work requires a permit in Decatur, TN.
 The following work is generally exempt: Thin public data on local Decatur exemptions.
 The city page only clearly identifies that residential projects need zoning compliance review and commercial or industrial projects need planning commission approval.; Work that falls outside the state residential permit program should still be checked against local zoning and floodplain rules.; Tennessee SFMO residential permit program does not replace zoning approval, floodplain compliance, septic/sewer approval, or electrical permits..
+When in doubt, confirm with the local building department before starting work.